floragunncom/search-guard-docs/_content/_troubleshooting/kibana_multitenancy_troubleshooting.md

   allowChangingOptInStatus: false
 ```

-## Elasticsearch: Multi tenancy not enabled
+## Elasticsearch: Multi-Tenancy not enabled

-If the Search Guard multitenancy module is not installed or is disabled, you will see an error message in the tenants menu.
+If the Search Guard Multi-Tenancy module is not installed or is disabled, you will see an error message in the tenants menu.
 Make sure the enterprise module is installed, and also check that `enabled` is set to `true` in `sg_frontend_multi_tenancy.yml`.